GeekMuch/autoapplyvaxx/README.md

 ## Runnig the script
 To run the script, change the directory to repository directory, and run the ```./vaxx.py```.
 Lazy ? here you go!
+CopyPasta!

 Clone and change directory
 ```git clone https://github.com/GeekMuch/autoapplyvaxx.git && cd autoapplyvaxx ```